-Similar to ‘Over The Rainbow‘, ‘Close To You’ is played in the way that a classical guitarist would play, using a floating technique of the right hand.
+Similar to ‘Over The Rainbow‘, ‘Close To You’ is played in the way that a classical guitarist would play, using a floating right-hand technique.

-Using rakes (strumming a chord quickly one note after another) and finger style patterns this song which was originally performed on the piano works great on just one guitar.
+With the use of rakes (strumming a chord quickly one note after another) this song works great on just one guitar.

 Keeping the tempo free, leaving time for the singer to come back in, makes the verse even better.
 Providing a steady rhythm for the chorus gives that approach a nice contrast.

-You get all the TAB and explanations you could possibly need to play ‘Close To You’ when you take the Advanced Guitar Course.
+You get all the TAB and explanations you could possibly need to play ‘Close To You’ when you take the advanced course.